The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 My proposal would be to do the following:

 Add something to the acceptance framework that would allow you to tell it to install something from a package.
 I think this could probably be handled with a very minor variation of the “—yagr” flag that we added recently; the idea would be that you’d specify multiple instances of this flag and they’d point to a git URL.
 The framework would then clone the specified git repo, and run a rake task that we’ve come up with a naming convention for. (e.g. ‘rake package’).
 Once the package had been built, the framework could scp it to the necessary hosts and install it.

 The one minor issue I can foresee here is that not all machines will be capable of building packages.
 (This is why Nick’s current jenkins job ssh’s into the “deb-builder” machine in order to build the deb.)
 Thus, we’d probably need to standardize on what kinds of packages can be built on which hosts, and have that knowledge baked into the acceptance framework.
 That doesn’t seem too hard, though, and it still seems like it wouldn’t be much extra work at all to handle that generically in the acceptance framework rather than a custom solution built specifically for puppetdb.

 Lastly, we’ll need some way to indicate what type of package to build (deb, rpm, ??).
 This could be an explicit flag that you pass to the framework (in which case you’re probably restricted to running each acceptance test run in a homogenous environment, but that’s probably not a huge deal), or we could see if there’s some reasonable way for the framework to be smart enough to pick the right package type(s) for the current list of hosts in the config file.
 The explicit flag is probably an easier (and reasonable, incremental) first step.

-#1 Updated by Chris Price over 2 years ago
+#1 Updated by Chris Price almost 3 years ago

 Added a few watchers: